ZakMorrison2024/Neon_Tactics-RTS_Selection/README.md

 - I wanted to embrace a better micromanagement system.
 -
 - The idea is they would at least fall back from point man,
-- and you could have a dynamic twist of Age of empires 2 formation system.
+- and you could have a dynamic twist of Age of Empires 2 formation system.